普拉格能源 (PLUG) 2023 Q1 法說會逐字稿

 • Andrew J. Marsh - President, CEO & Director

-• I think the most important one, and you see that it's going on in Texas.
+• We probably have 100 learnings, James.
+I think the most important one, and you see that it's going on in Texas.
 In Texas, we've been able to sign an EPC contract where the EPC contractor won't sign up ahead of time for praise and performance.
 And that's, I think, a statement that what people have seen you know you can repeat.
 I think that when we look at scaling, we also -- this plant itself, we'll expand it to 30 tons.
 I don't think we'll be doing too much.
 It will be less than 50 tons per day just from a the costs, it kind of follows a typical cost curve that going from 15 to 30 probably only increases your construction cost by 40% and your overall cost by 40%.

 • So I think we're much more focused on plant (inaudible) taxes and New York that are large.
 There could be some smaller plants that Golan where the infrastructure is really kind of much simpler.
 But I think that's really one of the key learnings we've had.
 That's -- but I probably could go on and on, but that's really the heart, I think, of what we found important.
 Sanjay, you want to add anything?